Back to Customer Stories

 By ingesting and analyzing massive datasets like books, articles, and websites, LLMs develop a deep understanding of how words and phrases are used in various contexts.
 They learn the relationships between words, the structure of sentences, and the flow of coherent text.

 This extensive training enables LLMs to generate human-like responses, making them the foundation of ChatGPT's conversational prowess.
+For teams tracking how LLMs like ChatGPT reference their brand, LLM brand citation tracking has become a core measurement discipline.

 How LLMs Enable ChatGPT's Conversational Abilities